keptn/keptn.github.io/content/docs/develop/quickstart/index.md

 <details><summary>K3s</summary>
 <p>

-**Note**: Please refer to the [official homepage of K3s](https://k3s.io) for detailed installation instructions.
-Within this page we only provide a very short guide on how we run Keptn on K3s.
+Please refer to the [official homepage of K3s](https://k3s.io) for detailed installation instructions.
+Here a short guide on how to run Keptn on K3s is provided.

 1. Download, install [K3s](https://k3s.io/) (tested with [versions 1.16 to 1.18](../operate/k8s_support)) and run K3s using the following command:
    ```console